Library Company of Philadelphia: 18th century

-The Library Company's microscope and telescope were frequently borrowed and from time to time, needed to undergo repairs.
+The Library Company's microscope and telescope were frequently borrowed and from time to time, needed repairs.
 There is also evidence that many of the library's curiosities were available to borrow if permission was obtained from any two directors.
-In 1769 Owen Biddle used the telescope to observe the transit of Venus from Cape Henlopen.
+In 1769, Owen Biddle used the telescope to observe the transit of Venus from Cape Henlopen.
 On May 9 of that year Sarah Wistar became the first woman to be voted a library share.